Lloyd Noble Scholars in Agriculture

 What will I be doing?

 Scholars work alongside agricultural researchers and consultants who assist farmers, ranchers and other land owners operating in the cattle belt of the Southern Great Plains to attain financial, production and quality-of-life goals.
 Scholars will develop valuable applied agriculture skills, interact with and assist in identifying solutions to real-world issues encountered by producers, and further enhance communication and leadership skills necessary to be effective advocates for agriculture.
 The objective of the scholar experience is to provide participants a competitive advantage in the development of a career in a leading agricultural field of study, thus enabling them to positively impact the agriculture industry of tomorrow.
-At the conclusion of the summer program, scholars present their findings to the Noble Foundation agriculture and research community.
+At the conclusion of the summer program, scholars present their findings to the Noble Research Institute agriculture and research community.

 What areas of research can I pursue?